Democratic Alliance (South Africa): Ideology and principles

-The DA sums up its political philosophy as the belief in an "Open Opportunity Society for All".
+The DA is variously described as centre-left, centrist to a centre-right party. the DA sums up its political philosophy as the belief in an "Open Opportunity Society for All".
 Former party leader Helen Zille has argued that this stands in direct contrast to the ruling ANC's approach to governance, which she maintains has led to a "closed, crony society for some".
 This formed the basis of the philosophy underlying the party's 2009 Election Manifesto, which seeks to build a society by linking outcomes to "opportunity, effort and ability".

 The DA's historical roots are broadly liberal-democratic.
 During the 1990s, the party remained associated with liberal values, though party leader Tony Leon's support for the reintroduction of the death penalty, the party's controversial 1999 campaign slogan "Fight Back", and the short-lived alliance with the centre-right New National Party fuelled criticisms of the party from the left.
 After Helen Zille's election as party leader, the DA has attempted to reposition itself as a mainstream alternative to the ANC.
 The party's economic policy is also broadly centrist, and supports a mix of high spending on crucial social services such as education and health care, a basic income grant, and a strong regulatory framework, with more "moderate" policies such as a lower budget deficit and a deregulated labour market.
 At her 2009 State of the Province speech, party leader Zille described her party's economic policy as pragmatic: "We believe the state has a crucial role to play in socio-economic development.
 We are not free market fundamentalists.
 By the same token we do not believe that a state, with limited capacity, should over-reach itself."